ereiskind/nolcat/docs/source/code_style_guide.rst

       * Homepage view function: page outside of blueprints for sharing this message--> #HomepageSQLError
       * Replace when methods in `Vendors` relation class are written --> #SQLDataframeReturnError

-* Replace with database update function to be written --> #ReplaceWithUpdateFunction

 reStructured Text
 *****************